Parameter-Efficient Language Model Tuning with Active Learning in Low-Resource Settings: Preliminaries

-All the mentioned PEFT methods fall under the category of lightweight fine-tuning.
-While prefix-tuning does not technically qualify as an adapter, \citep{he-etal-2022-towards} demonstrated that it shares formal similarities with adapters, with prefix-tuning performing weighted addition and an adapter employing unweighted addition.
-We refer to all four considered PEFT methods as adapters for terminological simplicity.
-We use BERT \cite{devlin-etal-2018-bert} as the base model for every adapter.
+All of the above PEFT methods fall under the category of lightweight fine-tuning.
+While prefix-tuning does not technically qualify as an adapter, \citet{he-etal-2022-towards} demonstrated that it shares formal similarities with adapters, with prefix-tuning performing weighted addition and an adapter employing unweighted addition.
+We refer to all four considered methods as adapters for terminological simplicity.
+We use BERT \cite{devlin-etal-2019-bert} as the base PLM for every adapter.
+Additionally, we adhere to the hyperparameter settings for each adapter as recommended in the respective papers that introduced them (cf.~\Cref{app:ada} for details).